learn-co-curriculum/spring-mod-2-authentication/README.md

 It looks like it worked!

-Let's add our basic authentication back in the "Authorization" tab and ensure we can hit the status endpoint again.
+Let's add our basic authentication back in the "Authorization" tab and ensure we can hit the status endpoint.

 ![postman-authenticated](https://curriculum-content.s3.amazonaws.com/spring-mod-2/authentication/postman-authenticated-status.png)